esacdab/cdab-testsuite/Use Cases/Scenario 3 - Rapid Mosaicking/integration.md

     * the maximum cloud coverage above which a product is discarded (expressed as a floating-point value value between 0 and 1)
     * the output directory

-    For example, with a maximum cloud coverage of 50%:
+    For example, with a maximum cloud coverage of 50% the command would be this (it has to be launched from within the correct environment):

     ```console
     /opt/anaconda/envs/env_s3/bin/python s3_olci_mosaic.py input_data/ 0.5 output_data/
     ```

-    This may take a while, on a typical VM approximately 10 minutes per processed input file.
+    This may take a while; on a typical VM approximately 10 minutes per processed input file.
     Wait until the process has finished and check that there has been no error.
 [80%]

 7. In the output directory there should be two files (the sizes vary depending on the number and nature of the input products) [90%]